← Home

 How Islamic inheritance works

-- The Quran assigns fixed shares (furūḍ) to certain heirs — such as a spouse, parents and daughters.
-These are distributed first.
+- The Quran assigns fixed shares (furūḍ) to certain heirs, such as a spouse, parents and daughters.
+These are distributed first, in fractions like a half, a quarter, an eighth, two-thirds, a third or a sixth.

 Frequently asked questions